flowchain/flc-v2/README.md

 # FLC v2

-The Flowchain token (FLC v2) smart contract.
+The DEXTOKEN smart contract.
 This repository hosts the source code for public audits.

 # Prerequisites